The Illusion of Maya (Self) Part 1

 How we see ourselves is ultimately how we see the world we navigate through day after day.
 It colors our interpretation of everything and therefore contributes to the world we collectively create together as we interact with one another and every living thing on this beautiful planet of ours.
 We either see ourselves as separate from the whole of existence or a beautiful expression of it and intimately woven both into and out of it.
 If we see ourselves as the latter then everything we do is viewed with a sense of inclusion, not exclusion.
 It’s what creates a sense of community; not just a community of people, but a community of all living things.
 Why do I believe that the latter statement is so important?

 “Everything we do affects the whole of existence.”
 There is no such thing as a benign act.
-This is very important to understand, because the more we connect with and understand ourselves, the more we understand our connection to others, the environment, the planet as a whole, and the world we live in.
+This is very important to understand, because the more we connect with and understand ourselves, the more we understand our connection to others, the environment, the planet as a whole, and the whole cosmos we’re a part of.
 The world as it is is only a reflection of how we see ourselves as individuals and collectively as a community.

 The delicate “web of life” that sustains all of us is such that there is an extraordinary “inter-connectedness” to everything.
 Nature abhors a vacuum, and so as a consequence of its flawless design, nothing in nature is “independent!”
 Instead, every thread in the fabric of nature is “interdependent” with each and every living and non-living thing relying on the other for its continued existence.
 Every living thing is contributing to your existence so that you may live.